Published on

 Modified A-line Wedding Dress

 If the look of an A-line wedding gown feels too traditional, consider a modified A-line wedding dress.
 Where the A-line silhouette normally nips in right at the natural waistline, a modified A-line has more of a drop waist—with a bodice fitted throughout the hips flaring out from there.
 A modified A-line wedding dress is a twist on the classic shape that will feel unique at your wedding.
 Our Julia wedding dress, style 2522 is the perfect example!
 This playful wedding dress has a drop waist bodice with gorgeous embroidered lace appliqués, accented by pearl and crystal beading, over shimmering glitter net.
 The modified A-line skirt provides the perfect contrast in sleek satin with a bustle in the back to add some drama to the dress.
-Our Janice wedding dress, style 2512 has a more timeless feel.
-The modified A-line wedding dress pulls from bridal trends of the past with its drop waistline and classic sweetheart neckline.
-Elegant embroidered appliqués pop over shimmering sequin tulle and detachable pouf sleeves are a trendy touch.
+Four our glamorous brides, our top pick for a modified A-line gown is our Mattea Wedding Dress.
+The gleaming gown has pearl and crystal beading lining the sweetheart neckline on the boned bodice, defining the unique drop waist on the modified silhouette.
+The beading has a raindrop effect cascading down the tulle skirt, while chandelier sleeves give the gown some added drama.

 Corset A-line Wedding Dress

 Corsets have been a staple in women’s fashion for centuries, so we’re not surprised that over the last few seasons, corsets have been making waves in the bridal industry.
 Whether you love them for the incredible structure and support they provide or as a couture fashion statement, it’s easy to see why brides are loving corset wedding dresses.
 With different styles of corsetry, you can find the perfect corset A-line wedding dress for you!
-We’re swooning over Josie, style 2508, a whimsical A-line wedding dress with a stunning corset bodice.
-Three-dimensional floral lace appliqués enhance the sheer bustier bodice with exposed boning and a glitter tulle A-line skirt that gives you the perfect amount of bridal sparkle.
-Our Fiorella wedding dress, style 2461 is another gorgeous corset A-line wedding dress.
-The sheer corset bodice has a romantic sweetheart neckline with exposed boning and a basque waistline to help give you the look of a narrow waist.
-Frosted, three-dimensional floral lace appliqués cascade down the A-line gown, and detachable bishop sleeves, with matching appliqué, add to the fantasy.
+We’re swooning over our Pilar Wedding Dress!
+The enchanting A-line has a sheer corset bodice with pearl and crystal beaded embroidery that climbs down the dress like delicate ivy.
+The pleated tulle skirt is lightweight with a font skirt slit for added movement.
+If you prefer the look of a lined bodice, we think you’ll like our Pippa Wedding Dress.
+The couture A-line has a corset bodice and chic cowl neckline that has a sculptural look.
+The petal satin has a subtle luminosity that will have you glowing, while the skirt creates a flattering shape featuring a daring slit.
+The addition of pockets is both fun and functional and buttons down to the hemline are a classic touch.

 Black A-line Wedding Dress

 While black might not be the first color you think of when it comes to wedding dresses, black gowns are on the rise!
 Whether it’s the air of mystery they bring or the added drama, we’re loving the alternative look of black wedding dresses.
 Pair that with the ultra-flattering A-line silhouette and it’s a match made in heaven!
-Galadriel, style 1089 is a dark and dreamy black A-line wedding dress.
-With a combination of romantic Chantilly lace, sparkle tulle, and gorgeous beaded lace appliqués, you get the classic feel of a wedding dress in a not-so-classic color.
-The corset bodice gives the gown a couture edge and detachable bishop sleeves add a touch of whimsy.
+Our Nalani Wedding Dress comes looks dark and dreamy in the black colorway.
+The whimsical gown has a boned sweetheart bodice featuring asymmetrical draping with three-dimensional floral accents that float down the dress.
+The airy tulle has an effortless look and we love the playful addition of the detachable floral off-the-shoulder sleeves.
 If your style leans more towards boho bride, but you want a black wedding dress, we’ve got you covered!
-Rosa, style 5763 is our dream boho black A-line wedding dress.
+Our Rosa Wedding Dress is our dream boho black A-line wedding dress.
 Crystal beaded, embroidered appliqués cascade down a plunging bodice to a tulle skirt that floats off the body.
 The double-banded waist helps to enhance the shape the A-line silhouette gives you.

 Strapless A-line Wedding Dress

 A strapless wedding dress has a classic feel that brides crave.
 It’s simplistic and elegant, and depending on the cut of the neckline can lean from modern to romantic.
 A style like a strapless sweetheart is a great choice for brides with smaller busts as the heart-shaped neckline can help to enhance your curves.
 A straight strapless neckline has a more clean and contemporary feel to it and really highlights your decolletage.
-Two strapless A-line wedding dresses that we love are Janie, style 15019 and Filomena, style 6979.
-Janie features a couture-inspired strapless bodice with a delicate drape detail.
-The sweetheart neckline is a romantic touch with frosted, embroidered appliqués that cascade down the tulle A-line wedding dress.
-Filomena is the ultimate fairytale A-line wedding dress!
-The strapless scoop neckline contrasts the structured boned bodice, with a basque waist to enhance the narrow waistline an A-line silhouette highlights.
-Crystal beaded, three-dimensional lace appliqués look lovely, and whimsical, detachable sleeves complete the look.
+Two strapless A-line wedding dresses that we love are our Phyllis Wedding Dress and our Pearlina Wedding Dress.
+Phyllis is an understated and elegant strapless gown that has a regal feel.
+The A-line satin gown has a lustrous look with delicately beaded floral lace appliqués cascading down the dress and accenting the chapel length train.
+The strapless bodice has boning for added structure and support with classic buttons down to the hemline.
+Our Pearlina dress is dripping in pearls featuring a breezy A-line silhouette in glistening pearl beaded net.
+The sculptured strapless bodice has delicate pleating and an exaggerated sweetheart neckline with a cool geometric keyhole in the back.

 Slim A-line Wedding Dress

 As we described before, A-line wedding dresses have a fitted bodice with a skirt that flares out from the natural waistline; its width gradually increases towards the hem to create an “A” shape.
 Some brides might not want the volume of a traditional A-line gown nor do they want a more fitted wedding dress silhouette, like a sheath or fit and flare.
 If you are in this predicament, there’s no need to worry!
 You can try a slim A-line.
 A slim A-line wedding dress offers the same shape as the classic silhouette, but with a skirt that sits closer to the body.
 As the name would suggest, the slimmer skirt of this style gently cascades off the body and is not fitted.
 If you’re interested in wearing a slim A-line wedding dress we’ve got you covered!
-Jolene, style 4108 is a trendy slim A-line wedding dress.
-The beautiful bodice features crystal beaded, floral lace appliqués with a sweetheart neckline and plunging detail.
-The sleek satin skirt starts at the most narrow point of the waist, like a traditional A-line, but doesn’t have as much of a flare as some of the other A-line wedding dresses we’ve suggested.
-Our Jenna wedding dress, style 4107 is a cool and casual slim A-line gown.
-The Chantilly lace bodice has crystal beaded lace appliqués and lace trim that creates lines to help define your figure.
+Our Preciosa Wedding Dress is full-on floral with frosted, allover floral embroidered net on a relaxed A-line silhouette.
+The sweetheart bodice has a sheer inset with accents of floral patterned beading for added dimension.
+Detachable floral beaded straps give you versatility in styling and the scalloped hemline is a dainty touch.
+For a twist on a slim A-line wedding Dress there’s our Pandora Wedding Dress.
+The stunning gown has a slim crepe skirt with an A-line tulle overlay for an ethereal effect.
+Crystal beaded, three-dimensional floral lace decorates the dress, cascading down from the boned bodice to the airy A-line overlay.
+Our Prospera Wedding Dress is a cool and casual slim A-line gown.
+The corset bodice features pearl and crystal beaded botanical embroidery over romantic Chantilly lace.
 The narrow chiffon skirt has a breezy quality to it as it floats off the body, perfect for a beach or summer wedding dress

 Satin A-line Wedding Dress